01 of 09

 Did you know that certain kinds of bamboo can grow several inches every day?
 This quick growth, coupled with a low need for water and great durability, makes bamboo the renewable, green material of the future.

-No wonder then that more and more bathrooms in 2018 will feature bamboo flooring and furniture, as in this modern master space by Prentiss Balance Wickline Architects.Continue to 5 of 9 below.
+No wonder then that more and more bathrooms are featuring bamboo flooring and furniture, as in this modern master space by Prentiss Balance Wickline Architects.Continue to 5 of 9 below.

 05 of 09